usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 The default namespace for an OSCAL property is `http://csrc.nist.gov/ns/oscal`, which is used as the namespace when no namespace is provided.

 A namespace is managed by a given organization or individual.
 Using a namespace, different organizations can assign a unique semantic meaning to the use of a property name within their namespace; thus, the different meaning of two properties with the same name can be easily determined by identifying the associated namespaces.
 This allows different organizations to assign names within their own namespace, without coordinating with other organizations, avoiding naming conflicts.
-This provides a low effort means to ensure that naming clashes are avoided.
+This provides a low-effort means to ensure that naming clashes are avoided.

 #### Name